What Hosepipe Bans Are In Place In Your Area And What Does It Mean For Your Business?

 Southern Water

-Southern Water have implemented a hosepipe ban from 10 July 2026 and covering Hampshire and Isle of Wight area.
+Southern Water has implemented a Temporary Use Ban (hosepipe restrictions) from 10 July 2026 and this covers the Hampshire and Isle of Wight areas.

 More information can be found here.